pennupgrade/lessons-learned/Catanks: 2024-2025/Licensing/main.typ

 #let change_margin = -5em
 #block(inset: (right: change_margin, left: change_margin))[

-  *NOTE: I am not a lawyer.
-This is not legal advice, just my current best understanding of copyright law and licensing.*
+  #warning[*I am not a lawyer.
+This is not legal advice, just my current best understanding of copyright law and licensing.*]

   = Choosing a License
   There are many different open source licenses to choose from.
 When licensing Catanks, here is an overview of the options we considered.